 Most of the time an insulin pump will not set off the metal detector.
-If they ask you about it, you can say that you have diabetes and are wearing a medical device.
+If they ask you about it, you can say that your child has diabetes and is wearing a medical device.

 What about travel to another country?